Sunnyside Amusement Park: Bathing Pavilion

 By the 1920s, swimming at the foot of Roncesvalles had been popular for over thirty years, as there was a swimming area near a pumping station.
 This changed in 1913 when the pumping station was demolished to make way for the bridge connecting Lakeshore Road and the King/Queen/Roncesvalles intersection.
 A staircase was built for pedestrians to walk down to the shoreline.
 A slide was installed for bathers to slide down into the water.
 By 1920, this area was filled in and the beach was moved further to the south.

-On June 28, 1922, Toronto Mayor Alfred Maguire opened the Sunnyside Bathing Pavilion to help bathers change for the swim in the lake.
+On June 28, 1922, Toronto Mayor Charles A. Maguire opened the Sunnyside Bathing Pavilion to help bathers change for the swim in the lake.
 The building, constructed of concrete, cost $300,000.
 Each wing held an outdoor changing area, lockers and showers, the women's side on the east, and men's side on the west.
 It offered over 7700 lockers for patrons, a roof garden for 400.
 Admission fees were 25¢ for adults and 15¢ for children, and bathing suits and towels could be rented.
 In the center was a staircase leading to an upper terrace which overlooked the change areas leading to a rear terrace which ran the full length of the building and overlooked the beach.

 On July 29, 1925, due to coldness of the lake during the preceding two summers, the Sunnyside Pool, nicknamed the 'Tank', was opened beside the Bathing Pavilion to the east.
 It measured 300 ft by 75 ft and could accommodate 2,000 swimmers.
 At the time of construction, the pool was considered the largest outdoor swimming pool in the world.
 Admission fees were 35¢ for adults, 10¢ for children.